-- 3. The responsibility of Section 151 functions (a statutory role) sits with the Strategic Director for Corporate Resources and Transformation (previously Executive Head of Financial (S151) and Corporate Services).
-The Strategic Director for Housing, Communities and Governance (previously Executive Head of Governance and Housing) is the Monitoring Officer, which is also a statutory role.
-All committee reports are reviewed by members of the Executive Management Team, as well as being provided to the Strategic Director for Housing, Communities and Governance (who is also the Council's Solicitor), prior to any decisions being made.
+- 2. The Council's Executive Management Team (EMT) was changed during 2022, going from a 4 Executive Heads model to a 3 Strategic Director model.
+Further changes introduced 4 Assistant Director Positions, strengthening overall leadership across the Council. - 3.
+The responsibility of Section 151 functions (a statutory role) sits with the Strategic Director for Corporate Resource & Transformation.
+The Strategic Director Housing, Communities & Governance is the Monitoring Officer, which is also a statutory role.
+All committee reports are reviewed by members of the Executive Management Team, as well as being provided to the Monitoring Officer (who is also the Council's Solicitor), prior to any decisions being made.
 This safeguards the Council to ensure that decisions are taken lawfully and that risks are properly considered. - 4.
 One of the requirements of the GDPR is to appoint a Data Protection Officer (DPO).
 The role of the DPO is to oversee the Council's compliance with GDPR and provide advice in relation to the law.
-The DPO position is held by the Council's Information Governance and Complaints Manager, who is a Solicitor who holds the EU General Data Protection Regulation Practitioner qualification. - 5.
-A review into how the Council deals with data handling processes and procedures, including Freedom of Information ('FOI') and Subject Access Requests was carried out in 2021/22.
-A dedicated Team (the 'Information Governance and Complaints Team') was set up to lead the Council's response on Information Governance.
-The new Team reports directly to the Council's Monitoring Officer.
-The Information Governance and Complaints Manager has direct access to EMT and has reported the teams work programme and progress to EMT during 2021/22. - 6.
+The DPO position is held by the Council's Information Governance and Complaints Manager, who is a Solicitor who holds the EU General Data Protection Regulation Practitioner qualification.
+The Information Governance and Complaints Manager has direct access to EMT. - 5.
+A significant project updating the Council's Retention and Destruction schedules has been carried out during 2022/23 and is nearing completion. - 6.
 The Council's arrangements for financial management and reporting are sound and are well documented.
 Financial monitoring is achieved by regular budgetary control reports to nominated budget holders, Executive Management Team, the relevant Portfolio Holder, and Cabinet.
 All elected Members have access to Cabinet Agendas and the financial reports; a process is in place to enable members to request additional, more detailed information and question any financial issues.
 Strong Overview and Scrutiny arrangements are in place with an annual report of work carried out presented to Council. - 7.
 Proposals for asset maintenance and replacement expenditure and capital projects are supported by a business case as are new requests for revenue resources.
-For the 2021/22 budget process, these were scrutinised initially by EMT and the relevant Service Portfolio Holder prior to inclusion within the budget setting process.
-From April 2022, a new Capital and Change Board has been established, with EMT and a number of Service Managers being placed on this board.
-This new board, which meets monthly, will provide the oversight and scrutiny of new projects as well as tracking their delivery.
+For the 2022/23 budget process, these were scrutinised initially by EMT and the relevant Service Portfolio Holder prior to inclusion within the budget setting process.
+In April 2022, a new Capital and Change Board was established, with EMT and a number of Service Managers, placed on this Board.
+This new Board, which meets monthly, provides oversight and scrutiny of Capital projects, as well as tracking their delivery to ensure necessary progress.
+This Board also considers transformational proposals and ensures their oversight.
 The financial planning process also includes a review of proposals by the relevant Overview and Scrutiny Panels, before final budgetary proposals and the council tax levels are considered and approved by Council each year. - 8.
 In line with the continuous improvement culture of the Council, it is recognised that all Members and Officers of the Council must have the skills, knowledge and capacity that they need to discharge their responsibilities effectively and therefore significant emphasis is placed on continuous improvement and development.
+A review of the Council's approach to continuous improvement and the existence of a comprehensive development programme for Members and Officers will be carried out during 2023/24.